leosperry/ha-kafka-net/README.md

 ## Features recently added
 * [`ISystemMonitor`](https://github.com/leosperry/ha-kafka-net/wiki/System-Monitor)
+* Test Harness also supports `ISystemMonitor`
 * A brand new [UI](https://github.com/leosperry/ha-kafka-net/wiki/UI)!
-Currently it lists all your automations, where they came from and an ability do enable/disable them at runtime
+Currently it lists all your automations, where they came from and an ability to enable/disable them at runtime
-* API which supports the UI
 * More Home Assistant API calls
 * Test helper methods and a [test harness](https://github.com/leosperry/ha-kafka-net/wiki/Automated-Testing) for component level testing of your registries
 * [Automation Builder](https://github.com/leosperry/ha-kafka-net/wiki/Automation-Registry#iautomationbuilder-interface) with fluent syntax